djcloudking/djcloudking/README.md

 ## Find out more about me

 🔭 I am Djakaridia Kone, also known as DJ.
-I am a Cloud & DevOps Engineer.
-I have experience in Cloud Consulting, Infrastructure & Cloud Operations.
+I am a Cloud Engineer, Cloud consultant, Educator, Mentor, & Advocate with experience in Cloud Consulting, DevOps, Cloud Infrastructure & Cloud Operations.

-😄 I live and breathe Cloud Technologies:
+😄 I live and breathe Cloud Technologies.

-💠 Able to apply cloud engineering skills and mindset to the operation of applications and infrastructures to ensure availability, reliability, security and performance of products.

-💠 Capable of engaging in business-level and technical conversations at multiple levels of the organization.

-💠 Possess hands-on experience with most used Cloud and DevOps Engineering Technology stacks.

-💠 Dedicate to continuous learning in the ever-evolving tech landscape embracing new challenges and staying updated with the latest industry trends.
+🌱 My journey in cloud engineering has led me to develop a passion for devops, and I am now eager to show you the personal projects, outside of work, I worked on to foster my continuous learning journey.

 ## Feel free to connect with me here: